The Image of Our Lady of Medjugorje

 Italian-made statue, Our Lady of Grace located at Immaculate Conception Parish in the village of Tihaljina, near Medjugorje.

-Like countless others, I also went there on pilgrimage, and knelt and prayed before the statue.
+Like countless others, I also went there on pilgrimage to hear Fr.
+Fr.
+Jozo Zovko, OFM speak.
+Fr Jozo had been the pastor of St James Parish in Medjugorje when the apparitions began.
+There we were encouraged and spiritually fed by Fr Jozo.
+And we also knelt and prayed before the statue.
 For those who do so, their eyes meet Her eyes as they engage Our Blessed Mother in prayer.

 I think the sculptor must have intended this when he made the statue.
 For when we think of Her and/or are drawing nearer to Her Immaculate Heart in prayer, She is looking right at us, engaging in the very real Mother to child relationship She has been entrusted with.